input-output-hk/plutus-pioneer-program/README.md

   - Copy-paste the auction contract into the Playground editor - don't forget to remove the module header!
   - Compile.
   - Simulate various auction scenarios.

+- Week #2

+  - Fix and complete the code in the [Homework1](code/week02/src/Week02/Homework1.hs) module.
+  - Fix and complete the code in the [Homework2](code/week02/src/Week02/Homework2.hs) module.

 ## Some Plutus Modules